808 Naval Air Squadron: Royal Navy

+Fleet fighter squadron (1940-1941)

+808 Naval Air Squadron was formed at RNAS Worthy Down (HMS Kestrel), Hampshire, on 1 July 1940, flying twelve Fairey Fulmar reconnaissance/fighter aircraft, in the role of a Fleet Fighter squadron, under the command of Lieutenant H.E.R.
+Torin, RN.

+Battle of Britain

-808 Squadron was formed at RNAS Worthy Down in July 1940, flying twelve Fairey Fulmars in the role of a Fleet Fighter squadron.
-They were initially assigned to the Isle of Man to carry out patrols over the Irish Sea, but were soon transferred to Wick for the defence of the dockyards.
+They were initially assigned to the Isle of Man to carry out patrols over the Irish Sea, but were soon transferred to Wick for the defence of the dockyards, the safeguarding the Royal Navy's primary operational base during wartime at Scapa Flow.
 Following this, the squadron was reassigned to RAF Fighter Command and was one of only two Allied naval aviation squadrons to take part in the Battle of Britain, the other being 804 Naval Air Squadron.